KevinZJX/fork_opensecura_sw_kelvin/docs/kelvin_isa.md

 where a stripmine register must use a mod4 base aligned register (eg. v0, v4, v8, ...).
 Normal instruction and stripmine variants may be mixed together.

+Currently, neither the assembler nor kelvin_sim checks for invalid stripmine registers.
+Code using invalid registers (like v1) will compile and sim, but will cause FPGA to hang.

 When stripmining is used in conjunction with instructions which use a register index as a base to several registers, the offset of +4 (instead of +1) shall be used. e.g., {vm0,vm1} becomes {{v0,v1,v2,v3},{v4,v5,v6,v7}}.